 Why We Love Them: Sorel footwear is famous for their durability and excellent performance in cold weather, and their "Joan of Arctic" boots are no different!
 Sealed and waterproof, the boots boast a washable, removable felt liner and faux fur cuff for added warmth and style.
 Functional laces provide a custom fit and the rubber outsole works perfectly for walking in all types of snow.
 Contrasting colors on the boot's buckles, fun patterns, and the tuft of faux-fur trim make the Joan of Arctic boots a stylish pick for winter.
 They're the perfect blend of girly style and heavy duty quality.

 A caveat: some online reviews suggest that boots can run large and be heavy and/or clunky, so make sure to try them on before making a purchase!

 Best for Slush: Sporto 'Dylan' Duck Boots

-Product Information: Sporto Dylan Women’s Duck Boots in Black/Tan, Urban Outfitters.
+Sporto Dylan Women's Ashley Boots in Brown, Amazon.

-Why We Love Them: So-ugly-they’re-cute duck boots have become quite popular with the street style set recently!
+Why We Love Them: So-ugly-they're-cute duck boots have become quite popular with the street style set recently!
 Once a decidedly preppy staple, top designer labels have been coming out with updated versions of the quirky, sought-after boots.
-Tory Burch, Marc Jacobs, Tommy Hilfiger, and Juicy Couture have each put a twist on the LL Bean classic in recent years.
+Tory Burch, Marc Jacobs, and Tommy Hilfiger have each put a twist on the LL Bean classic in recent years.